White and brown spotted dog looking into the distance

 • All cats need to be in a secured carrier.

 Our staff will review the animal’s history with you then take the animal back for an assessment.
 During the assessment, we are looking to make sure we can safely handle the animal and that the animal can be walked and/or housed around other animals.
-Scheduling an appointment does not guarantee admission to OHS.
+Scheduling an appointment does not guarantee admission to Oregon Humane.

 The average daily cost we incur to house and care for each animal we receive is $150.
-OHS does not charge a set fee to admit your pet, so to offset the daily cost of care, we just ask each animal’s family to donate as much as they can comfortably afford.
+Oregon Humane does not charge a set fee to admit your pet, so to offset the daily cost of care, we just ask each animal’s family to donate as much as they can comfortably afford.
 Every dollar helps!

 Contact Us

-OHS’ Community Resource Center: (503) 285-7722
+Oregon Humane’ Community Resource Center: (503) 285-7722